euougo/100-days-of-code/log.md

 **Today's Progress**: Today I was studying about ExpressJS, Routing and Middlewares, there are different types of Middlewares and I've focused in Application-level and Error-handling.

 **Thoughts**: One hour every day at begining made the process soft, but now I really feel stronger than ever

+### Day 39: January 15, 2021

+**Today's Progress**: Today I was learning about React Native and trying to put a basic API to serve it.

+**Thoughts**: I've decided to don't use Expo right now to see how it works with the standard Android SDK.